National High School Hall of Fame: History

 The program was originally known as the National High School Sports Hall of Fame.
 The word "Sports" was dropped in 2003 when a category for performing arts was added.

 The first class was announced in November 1982 and honored on December 14, 1982, in conjunction with the National Athletic Directors Conference in Indianapolis.
 By design the inaugural class did not include any athletes.
 Later classes have included members from all categories.
 For many years the National Federation displayed plaques representing the inductees at its headquarters in Kansas City, Missouri, while it developed plans for a museum in a separate building nearby.
 Those plans were later scrapped, and when the Federation moved its headquarters to Indianapolis, Indiana, the plaques were transferred to the respective state high school associations for display.

 Since 1986, the Hall of Fame enshrinement ceremony has been the final event of the National Federation's annual summer meeting, which is held in late June and early July and attended by board members and executives of the state associations.

-Inductees by Year
+Inductees by year

-In 2012 biographical sketches of inductees were includes in a commemorative 30 year book.
+In 2012 biographical sketches of inductees were included in a commemorative 30 year book.
 The NHFS also maintains biographical sketches of inductees on their website.
 Below is a list of inductee names.

 Following each name is the category in which the person was inducted and the state high school association that submitted the nomination.
 Inductees who spent all or a portion of their career on the staff of the National Federation are indicated by "NF".